-The preliminary landscape plan submitted by Angelina at the supplemental hearing shows that it was feasible for Angelina to include a final landscape plan in the Application.
+The preliminary landscape plan submitted by Angelina at the supplemental hearing shows that it was feasible for Angelina to include a final landscape plan in the record.
 The preliminary landscape plan contains maps and plant lists showing where the screening plants could be located along the borders of three nonparticipants' properties.
 Co.
 Exh.
 24, Attachment 1, pp. 14-22.
 The detail on these pages is sufficient for nonparticipating neighboring landowners to tell whether the proposed screening is adequate.
-Had Angelina included such information in the Application for every affected nonparticipating neighbor, those neighbors could have consented to or contested the sufficiency of those screens during the public comment session of the hearing and the adjudicatory session of the hearing.
-The plan is still subject to postcertificate revisions at the whims of Angelina and the Staff and, in fact, could be changed in its entirety since neither the Application nor the Amended Stipulation require any degree of adherence to the draft attached to Mr. Robinson's testimony.
+Had Angelina included a final, binding plan in the record for every affected nonparticipating neighbor, those neighbors could have consented to or contested the sufficiency of the vegetative screens during the public comment session of the hearing and the adjudicatory session of the hearing.
+Instead, the plan is still subject to post-certificate revisions at the whims of Angelina and the Staff and, in fact, could be changed in its entirety since neither the Application nor the Amended Stipulation require any degree of adherence to the draft attached to Mr. Robinson's testimony.

 Neither the Application nor the Amended Stipulation require Angelina to completely screen the neighbors' homes from the intrusive views of solar panels and fences.
 Such a condition is critical to the Citizens.
 As Rachael Vonderhaar testified, they are concerned that "[s]eeing hundreds of acres of solar panels near our properties and on nearby public roads will spoil the visual and aesthetic enjoyment of living and working there."
 Vonderhaar Testimony, p.
 4, A. 13.
 Nevertheless, Angelina's viewshed consultant, Matthew Robinson, testified that his goal is never to install 100 % screening.
 Robinson, Tr.
 II 199:8-12.
 Although a complete screen along all of the roads in the Project Area may look unnatural, a complete screen between solar panels and houses/yards is entirely reasonable and should be installed for affected homeowners who prefer not to see the panels at all from their homes.
 The Amended Stipulation does not give the neighbors the option to insist on complete screening, or anything else.
-Amended Condition 11 requires, in vague terms, "planting of vegetative screening designed by the landscape architect to enhance the view from the residence and be in harmony with the existing vegetation and viewshed in the area."
+Condition 11 requires, in vague terms, "planting of vegetative screening designed by the landscape architect to enhance the view from the residence and be in harmony with the existing vegetation and viewshed in the area."
 But it does not provide any detail on how wide the row of vegetation must be or how far apart the plants will be planted.
 This allows Angelina to leave huge gaps between the plants at the time of planting, or for those gaps to develop later if vegetation dies and is not replaced.
-By allowing Angelina to do whatever it wants without the neighbors' consent, Amended Condition 11 fails to accommodate the reasonable expectation of the Concerned Citizens and any other nonparticipating neighbors who may want the solar equipment to be completely screened from their homes by vegetation.
-Even though Angelina is intruding on the neighbors' presently pleasant views, Angelina does not appear amenable to making such a commitment to salvage whatever can be salvaged of those views.